markfranciose/drops_of_knowledge/aws/udemy/section4.md

-s3 - normal, immediate access, made to survive loss of 2 facilities conconcurrently ia (infrequent access) - less frequent but needed quickly. lower fee, but charged retrieval.

-rrs - data that can be easily generated again if file is missing: keeping thumbnails

-glacial - archival only.
+s3 - normal, immediate access, made to survive loss of 2 facilities conconcurrently ia (infrequent access) - less frequent but needed quickly. lower fee, but charged retrieval. rrs - data that can be easily generated again if file is missing: keeping thumbnails glacier - archival only.
 3-5 hours to restore from Glacier.

 charged for:
 storeage